LPn2024111863/Laws-of-Chess/README.md

     *   **Impressment**: Provides a chance to steal an opponent's piece and convert it to your side.
     *   **Promotion**: Instantly upgrade one of your pieces (e.g., Pawn to Bishop/Knight, Rook to Queen).
 *   **Card Acquisition Minigame**: During a match, players can compete in a quick minigame to acquire the cards.
-*   **Administrator (Gestor) Client**: A separate terminal client for administrators to monitor the server's status, including the number of online players and active games.
+*   **Administrator Client**: A separate terminal client for administrators to monitor the server's status, including the number of online players and active games.
 *   **Complete Chess Logic**: Implements all standard chess rules, including piece movements, check, checkmate, and stalemate detection.
 *   **Account System**: Players can log into accounts and the system tracks wins. **This is still under work**

 ## Project Structure